Orofacial Myofunctional Disorders (OMDs) and Therapy

 Orofacial Myofunctional Therapy helps with...

-Orofacial Myofunctional Therapy is a series of exercises teaching proper tongue placement, nasal breathing proper swallowing and help to address a wide range of the health problems including:
+Orofacial Myofunctional Therapy is an individualized series of exercises, unique to each client, teaching proper tongue placement, nasal breathing proper swallowing and help to address a wide range of the health problems including:

 Sleep disordered breathing including obstructive sleep apnea